sylviaxxy/OneMortgage/README.md

 Install and configure [AWS CLI](https://aws.amazon.com/cli/) and [Pegasus](https://github.com/InsightDataScience/pegasus) on your local machine, and clone this repository using
 `git clone https://github.com/AndreyBozhko/TaxiOptimizer`.

-> AWS Tip: Add your local IP to your AWS VPC inbound rules
+> AWS security groups setting: Add your local IP to your AWS VPC inbound rules

 > Pegasus Tip: In $PEGASUS_HOME/install/download_tech, change Zookeeper version to 3.4.12, and follow the notes in docs/pegasus_setup.odt to configure Pegasus